On the elliptical range theorems for the Davis-Wielandt shell, the numerical range, and the conformal range: Numerical range

+Meanwhile (ii) and (iii) compute the Schur complement.
+However the Schur reduction and the Schur complement are the same as $\m Q_{\mathrm{pCK}}(A)|_{\{3\}}=[1]$ is of determinant $1$.)

-By this we have identified the equation for the boundary of the numerical range.
-As the numerical range (in this non-normal case) will be a proper elliptical disk, we know that $\mathbf Q^{\mathrm W}(A)|_{\{1,2\}}$ will be positive or negative definite.
+In any case, by this we have identified the equation for the boundary of the numerical range.
+As the numerical range (in this non-normal case) will be a proper elliptical disk, we know that $\m Q_{\mathrm W}(A)|_{\{1,2\}}$ will be positive or negative definite.
 Checking the trace,

 shows that it is positive definite.
 (If approach (i) or (ii) was taken, then the positive definiteness also follows by direct means.)
 This positive definiteness implies that \eqref{eq:Weq} is correct with respect to the interior of the numerical range. \end{proof} \end{theorem}